 - Rotate your ash when burning.
 You should always have coals in your stove but get as much fine fly ash out as possible.
 Fly ash has no BTU value and acts as an insulator.

-- Keep a rain cap on your outdoor wood boiler.
+- Keep a stainless steel rain cap on your outdoor wood boiler.
 A rain cap keeps all the rain and snow from getting into your stove through your chimney.
 Moisture can mix with your ash and turn corrosive.

 - Add only the amount of wood needed to get your desired burn time.
 If you overfill your outdoor wood boiler, it will smolder for long periods of time and that will cause creosote, which is corrosive.